lter/Excel-Metadata-to-EML/EML/SupportTool/readme.txt

 README

-EXCEL METADATA TO EML - Version 0.2  (updated 11/1/2013)
+EXCEL METADATA TO EML - Version 0.3  (updated 2017 July 20)

-The standalone executables and the Perl script described below convert LTER EML Metadata Submission Template files (see xlsx_eml_02.xls) to EML 2.1.
+The standalone executables and the Perl script described below convert LTER EML Metadata Submission Template files (see xlsx2EML-03_Metadata_Template_FCE.xlsx) to EML 2.1.
 The metadata template and this program are based on the EML Best Practices, Version 2 document released in August 2011.